About

 I was heavily involved in budget and international economic issues, including all of the President’s budget submissions from 2003-2008, his line item veto proposal and earmark reforms, the G-20 summit of 2008, several Free Trade Agreements and the Doha global trade negotiations, and the President’s open investment policies.

-There are several policies which, while not enacted into law during the Bush Administration, I hope will serve as models for future reforms, including President Bush’s:
+There are several policies which I worked on for President Bush which, while not enacted into law during the Bush Administration, I hope will serve as models for future reform efforts:

 - Social Security, Medicare, and Medicaid reform proposals, with the goal of making these entitlement programs sustainable over the long run;